-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Prior authorization may be required. \$25 copay for Medicare-covered services at an ambulatory surgical center.
-50% of the total cost for Medicare-covered services at an ambulatory surgical center.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Prior authorization may be required.
 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient. \$0 to \$350 copay for Medicare-covered services at an outpatient hospital facility.
+Even if you stay in the hospital overnight, you might still be considered an outpatient. \$225 copay for Medicare-covered services at an ambulatory surgical center. \$300 copay for Medicare-covered services at an outpatient hospital facility. \$325 copay for Medicare-covered services at an ambulatory surgical center.
 50% of the total cost for Medicare-covered services at an outpatient hospital facility.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network , Over-the-counter items We provide a quarterly allowance on your Flex Card to use toward non-prescription drugs and health-related items you choose from a catalog and receive by mail, or at a participating retail location.
-The catalog and a listing of participating retail locations can be found on our website at atriohp.com. \$150 maximum plan coverage amount every 3 months for OTC items.
-Coverage amount through a Flex Card.
-Unused portion does not carry over to the next period.
-You can also call 1 -833-287-3622 (TTY 711) Monday - Friday, 5 a.m. to 8 p.m.
+Services that are covered for you What you must pay when you get these servicesIn-NetworkOut-of-Network Over-the-counter items We provide a quarterly allowance on your Flex Card to use toward non- prescription drugs and health-related items you choose from a catalog and receive by mail, or at a participating retail location.
+The catalog and a listing of participating retail locations can be found on our website at atriohp.com. months for OTC items. nused portion does not You can also call 1 -833-287-3622 (TTY 711) Monday - Friday, 5 a.m. to 8 p.m.
 PST for more information.
-NOTE: Your quarterly OTC benefit does not apply towards any out-of-pocket maximums.
+NOTE : Your quarterly OTC benefit does not apply towards any out-of- pocket maximums.
 Per quarter, once your allowance is used, you are responsible for any remaining or additional cost and may use a credit card to pay any overage amounts.
 You may order additional OTC items by mail two (2) times per year and pay out-of-pocket with a credit card.
 We also cover limited OTC drugs that you may get at a pharmacy.
 These drugs are listed in our Formulary on our website at atriohp.com.